-General education, science, and humanities courses may be taken at the Elizabeth,

-Plainfield or Cranford campuses of Union County College while nursing courses are offered at the School of Nursing on the Elizabeth campus.
-All students are subject to the same school policies and academic regulations.
+General education, science, and humanities courses may be taken at the Elizabeth, Plainfield or Cranford campuses of Union County College while nursing courses are offered at the School of Nursing on the Elizabeth campus.
+Transfer credits are also accepted.
+Students are expected to complete the Generic RN track within 6 semesters of starting NURE 131 (Nursing I).